fairka/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/appendix_2_interval_joins.md

     select element { "staff" : f.name, "student" : d.name }
     from Staff as f, Students as d where interval_after(f.employment, d.attendance)
-    order by f.name, d.name;

 In this scenario, "interval_after" can be replaced with any of the 13 join conditions eg: interval_before, interval_covers, etc...

 ## <a id="Range_hint">Using a Range Hint</a>

-Interval joins currently work for intervals of date, datetime, or time.
+Interval joins with a range hint currently work for intervals of date, datetime, or time.
 Adding  a range hint will allow the system to pick interval merge join for 7 out of the 13 Allen's relations: After, Before, Covers, Covered_By, Overlaps, Overlapping, Overlapped_By.
 The other six relations have not been implemented; in those cases the range hint will not be picked, and the system will default to the normal join.

 Here are examples of how interval joins work with a range hint for all the supported points.
-The data will be partitioned using the split points provided in the hint.
+Suppose that we have two sets of data, a data set of staff members with an interval for length of employment, for breaks from employment, for office hours, and an id.
+The other data set represents students, which may include an interval for years attended, vacation periods, and work hours.
+The split points in the range hint must be strategically set so that the data divides evenly among partitions.

 ##### Range Hint Example